hunteryuh/Tip-Calculator-Android/README.md

 The motivation of this app development is to help people quickly know what amount of tips to pay in a restaurant.
 You can also check it at <https://www.google.com/#q=tip+calculator>.

+## Instructions

+Users need to type the total bill amount and the party size using keyboard, then click button "COMPUTE TIP".
+The amount of tip and total bill for each person will be calculated.

 ## Release information

 This is v1.0 version.
 Update coming soon.